tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     b.
 Create the AML Compute target to run your master pipeline for model training and model evaluation.

     c.
 Run the master pipeline.
 The master pipeline has two steps: (1) Train the machine learning model, and (2) Evaluate the trained machine learning model.
 The evaluation step evaluates if the new model performance is better than the currently deployed model.
 If the new model performance is improved, the evaluate step will register the new model with Azure Machine Learning workspace.
-The results of the evaluation step will be saved in a file called **eval_info.json** that will be made available for the production release pipeline.
+The results of the evaluation step will be saved in a file called **eval_info.json**.
 You can review the code for the master pipeline and its steps in **aml_service/pipelines_master.py**, **scripts/train.py**, and **scripts/evaluate.py**.

     d.
 Publish the build artifacts.
-The **snapshot of the repository**, **config.json**, and **eval_info.json** files are published as build artifacts and thus can be made available for the release pipeline.
+The **snapshot of the repository**, **config.json**, and **eval_info.json** files are published as build artifacts.

     ![On the Review tab of your pipeline screen, the contents of azure-pipelines.yml is displayed.](media/devops-build-pipeline-10.png 'Build pipeline YAML')